joaodath/nest-movies-api/README.md

 You can also find a file named `collection-insomnia.json` which contains the same endpoints ready to import on Insomnia.

+## You should know
+This project uses [commitlint](https://github.com/conventional-changelog/commitlint) to enforce a conventional format on all commits.
+So, if you fork or clone this repo, it will install commitlint as dev dependency too and affect how you create commits, even if it's against your own repo. _You can change this behavior on `package-lock.json`._

 ## Let's chat!
 - Twitter: [@joaodath](https://twitter.com/joaodath)